shaed-rp/ProMaster-Official/docs/MOBILE_RESPONSIVENESS.md

 # Mobile Responsiveness Documentation

 **Last Updated:** December 2024
-**Component:** Overview (`app/promaster/Overview/`)
+**Components:** All ProMaster components (`app/promaster/`)

 ## Overview

-The Overview component has been extensively optimized for mobile devices with comprehensive responsive design, accessibility features, and performance optimizations.
-This document outlines all mobile responsiveness features, breakpoints, and best practices.
+All ProMaster components have been extensively optimized for mobile devices with comprehensive responsive design, accessibility features, and performance optimizations.
+This document outlines all mobile responsiveness features, breakpoints, and best practices across all components.

+## 📦 Components Optimized

+- ✅ **Overview** - Grid-based card layout
+- ✅ **Hero** - Hero section with vehicle image
+- ✅ **Specs** - Specifications and features grid
+- ✅ **Design** - Image gallery grid
+- ✅ **Technology** - Carousel component
+- ✅ **Gallery** - Staggered image grid

 ---

 ## 📱 Responsive Breakpoints

+These breakpoints are consistent across all components:

 The component uses a mobile-first approach with the following breakpoints: